bison--/pingtop/README.md

 # pingtop
-tiny top like program that visualises the ping to a host
+tiny top like program that visualizes the ping to a host

 ## RUN